daremat/es6-epf/README.md

 - Leave as is all the stuff that does not belong to `CardComponent.prototype`.

 Test your application.
 Does the game still run?
 Great.
-Now, refactor all other components so they all use ES6 classes as well.
+Now, refactor all other components to ES6 classes as well.

 > ![warning]
-As a java developer, it might look like Java classes and Javascript classes behaves the same.
+As a java developer, it might look like Java classes and Javascript classes behave the same.
 This is not true.
 Do not forget: ES6 `class` is just syntactic sugar over `prototype`, and might produce some edge-cases.

 > ![question]
-Can you think of at least 2 things that are possible with java classes, but cannot be done with ES6 classes?
+Can you think of at least 2 things that are possible with Java classes, but cannot be done with ES6 classes?

 ### Checklist
  - [ ] I know how to define ES6 classes